Régis Schultz: President of Monoprix

-On 22 August 2016, Régis Schultz became president of the French retail chain Monoprix and member of the executive committee of the Groupe Casino.
-During his mandate, Régis Schultz launched and drove the digital transformation of the company, notably by acquiring a stake in the French e-shopping startup 'Epicery', taking over Sarenza with its ecommerce know-how, launching the partnership with Amazon Prime Now for express delivery and signing the agreement with Ocado - the online grocery retailer.
-Régis Schultz's digital strategy included other initiatives such as the vocal shopping list with Google, online recipes with Jow and in-store mobile payments services.
+In August 2016, Schultz became president of the French retail chain Monoprix and member of the executive committee of the Groupe Casino.
+During his mandate, Schultz launched and drove the digital transformation of the company, notably by acquiring a stake in the French e-shopping startup 'Epicery', taking over Sarenza with its ecommerce know-how, launching the partnership with Amazon Prime Now for express delivery and signing the agreement with Ocado - the online grocery retailer.
+Schultz's digital strategy included other initiatives such as the vocal shopping list with Google, online recipes with Jow and in-store mobile payments services.

 It is also under his presidency that Monoprix accelerated its sustainable development, with initiatives such as the expansion of organic products offering, implementation of paper reduction program, eliminating printed catalogues and tackling plastic waste and pollution by launching the scheme that eliminated single-use plastic packaging.

 President of Al-Futtaim Retail

-In September 2019, Régis Schultz was appointed Chairman and CEO of Al-Futtaim Retail, a division of the Al-Futtaim Group.
+In September 2019, Schultz was appointed chairman and CEO of Al-Futtaim Retail, a division of the Al-Futtaim Group.
 Operating in 16 countries across Middle East, North Africa and South East Asia, Al-Futtaim Retail runs more than 70 brands with over 700 stores.